 There are many “staple” ingredients in a fresh batch of cookies, from the leavening agent to the eggs, butter, and sugar.
-But one of the most prominent ingredients is none other than the flour.
-Which flour is best for cookies, though?
+But one of the most prominent ingredients is none other than flour. what’s the best flour for baking cookies, though?

 If you’re thinking about whipping up a batch of cookies this weekend, don’t settle for your “regular” flour.